 Covid uncertainty leaves little scope for Budget 2021 giveaways

-Tax revenues best expectations but forecasts see lower growth and higher unemployent next year
+Tax revenues beat expectations but forecasts see lower growth and higher unemployment

 Paschal Donohoe: Slowly the pieces for Budget 2021 are starting to fall into place.
-Photograph: Leah Farrell / RollingNews.ie
+Photograph: Gareth Chaney/Collins

 Slowly the pieces for Budget 2021 are starting to fall into place.
 So what have we learned from the latest exchequer returns for September?